jez/blog/source/_posts/2017-12-05-tufte-course.markdown

 days.
 In his books, every two-page spread shows a high-density visualization, which is what makes them so powerful.

-The flipside: he detested interfaces that presented shallow views into the data or sacrificed analytical design for aesthetic design.
-It's common on the web to be scared of information overload, and just present less.
-Instead, we should present more, but thoughtfully and with clear relationships between all the elements.
+The flip side: he detested interfaces that presented shallow views into the data or sacrificed analytical design for aesthetic design.
+It's common on the web to be scared of information overload, and instead show less.
+We should present more, but *thoughtfully* and with clear relationships between all the elements.

 As a closing rebut, he made the claim that we should "design forward,